 Be Sure to Include Links: Incorporating the address of your LinkedIn Profile provides the opportunity to showcase accomplishments and recommendations.
 A link to a business-oriented personal website can also convey professional information.

 For many career fields, a link to a portfolio site can be an effective way to showcase designs, writing, or other projects which will prove to prospective employers that you have the right stuff for your target job.
 Whichever link you choose to include on your business card, make sure it's short and easy to type into a browser.

-Some job seekers include a tagline on the second side of their card like "A technology consultant with a cutting-edge grasp of networking strategies and a proven record of completing projects on time and within budget."
-Others will use the back side of the card to list three to five key skills or knowledge assets which they offer to employers.
+Consider Adding a Tagline: Some job seekers include a tagline on the second side of their card like "A technology consultant with a cutting-edge grasp of networking strategies and a proven record of completing projects on time and within budget."
+Others will use the backside of the card to list three to five key skills or knowledge assets which they offer to employers.

 Think of your tagline or top skills as being like your elevator speech.
 You want to share a quick look at your skills and background, and help people remember you once they're back in the office after an event.

 It's a good idea to use a template or hire a professional designer for your business card.
 Most sites that print business cards have templates available.
 Here are a few design guidelines to keep in mind:

 Leave Plenty of White Space: There is a lot of information you can include, but it's important not to clutter your card.
 Leave plenty of white space, so it's easy to read.
 Think about what information will present your candidacy most effectively before you start designing a business card.

 Consider a Headshot: While it's generally not recommended to include a photo on your resume, it is appropriate to include your photo on your business card.
 The decision is up to you, but note that including a photo may help people recall your conversation later on (faces can be easier to remember than names).
 Just be sure to use a professional image: the photo you use for your LinkedIn profile is a great option.